 To Enable supply remotely, the Import Supplier composes an ’Enable Supply’ Service Request (SRV 7.1) and sends it to the DCC.

-The DCC receives the Service Request, completes Critical Service Request processing and sends a ‘Remotely Close the Load Switch on the Electricity Smart Meter’ (ECS42) Command to the Electricity Smart Meter.:
+The DCC receives the Service Request, completes Critical Service Request processing and sends a ‘Remotely Close the Load Switch on the Electricity Smart Meter’ (ECS42) Command to the Electricity Smart Meter.

+For SMETS2+:

 The Electricity Smart Meter receives the Command and executes it by first checking the current Supply State.